overblog/GraphQLBundle/docs/definitions/resolver.md

 # Resolver

-To ease development we named 2 types of resolver:
+To ease development we created 2 types of resolver:

-- `Resolver` that should be use for resolving readonly actions (query)
+- `Query` that should be used for resolving readonly actions
-- `Mutation` that should be use for resolving writing actions (mutation)
+- `Mutation` that should be used for resolving writing actions

 This is just a recommendation.

-Resolvers can be define 2 different ways:
+Resolvers can be defined in 2 different ways:

 ## The PHP way